 - Am I eligible for this program?
 Some health education master’s programs require students to have prior education or professional experience in health education or a related field.
 Prior to applying, review the program’s eligibility requirements to confirm that you meet the minimum qualifications for admission.

 - Are there any in-person requirements?
 Even if all of the coursework in a program can be completed through distance learning, some programs may have experiential learning components, such as internships.
 Review the program’s curriculum carefully to find out if there are any on-site elements of the program so that you can plan on accommodating them in your schedule and budget.

 As part of your research process, get information about the programs’ application procedures and deadlines, and start collecting your application materials.

 Funding your graduate education is another important consideration.
 Ask the schools you are applying to about scholarship and financial aid opportunities and deadlines.
-For individuals already employed in the healthcare field, your employer might offer tuition reimbursement, or other financial support for earning your master’s degree.
+For individuals already employed in the healthcare field, your employer might offer tuition reimbursement or other financial support options for earning your master’s degree.